MileHacker Logo

 • Cook some meals when staying in a vacation rental.

-• Utilize complimentary walking tours if available or create your own self-guided tours.
+• Utilize complimentary walking tours where possible or build your own self-guided tours.

 Budget Planning Considerations